kbowden1800/bouncing-box/README.md

 - The box should display the correct number of times that you have clicked on it
 - The box should speed up when it is clicked

-# TODO 6: Make the Box Bounce
+# TODO 7: Make the Box Bounce

 This TODO has 3 steps.
 Make sure to complete all steps before moving on.

-## Step 1: Detecting Collisions on the right wall

 Detecting when one Object collides with another is one of the most common problems to solve when writing a video game.
 It is often more difficult than deciding what to do once that collision has been detected.